TANGO-Project/self-adaptation-manager/README.md

 #### CronEvents.csv - This is used to specify a source of Events that are based upon the time.
 This allows for adaptation to occur to a schedule.

-This table has three fields, the Unique Id,Agreement Term and the Cron Statement.
+This table has three fields, the Unique Id, Agreement Term and the Cron Statement.
 An example of this file is shown below.

 ```
 Unique Id,Agreement Term,Cron Statement